Abdulkalaam/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Load the dataset Salary.csv using pandas and view the first few rows.

-2.Check dataset information and identify any missing values.

-3.Encode the categorical column "Position" into numerical values using LabelEncoder.

-4.Define feature variables x as "Position" and "Level", and target variable y as "Salary".

-5.Split the dataset into training and testing sets using an 80-20 split.

-6.Create a DecisionTreeRegressor model instance.

-7.Train the model using the training data.
+   1.Import the libraries and read the data frame using pandas.

-8.Predict the salary values using the test data.
+   2.Calculate the null values present in the dataset and apply label encoder.

-9.Evaluate the model using Mean Squared Error (MSE) and R² Score.

-10.Use the trained model to predict salary for a new input [5, 6].
+   3. Determine test and training data set and apply decison tree regression in dataset.
+   4.Calculate Mean square error,data prediction and r2.

 ## Program:
 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: Abdul kalaam k m
+Developed by: K M Abdul kalaam
 RegisterNumber: 212223230003
-*/

 import pandas as pd
 data=pd.read_csv("Salary.csv")
 data.head()